 How Outpatient Treatment Can Help

 Contingency management techniques can also be helpful.
-In this type of therapy, people are given a small prize when they meet some kind of therapeutic goal, such as:
+In this type of therapy, patients are given a small prize that reinforces positive behavior change.
+Typically, these incentives are given when individuals meets some kind of therapeutic goal3 such as:

 - Attending sessions on time

 - Producing a urine screen free of drugs

 These rewards make the value of sobriety immediate.This shift of perspective may evenallow the individual to be a part of long-term therapy and sobriety.